 How much money do I need?

-The next One Young World Summit will take place in Bogotá, Colombia 4 - 7 October 2017.
-The fee for a delegate (someone who has not previously attended a Summit) is £2,975 (plus VAT at the applicable rate) or £2,655 (without accommodation).
-The fee for a Returning Ambassador (someone who has previously attended a Summit) is £1,925 (plus VAT at the applicable rate) or £1,605 (without accommodation).
+The next One Young World Summit will take place in Manchester, United Kingdom.
+The fee for a Delegate (someone who has not previously attended a Summit) is £4,210.
+The fee for a Returning Ambassador (someone who has previously attended a Summit) is £2,880.

 Please enquire with us regarding VAT queries.